 Upstanders YWCA Hanover’s Youth Leadership Council

-Upstanders meets on the last Thursday of every month, with occasional special events held on additional days.
 Upstanders is facilitated by Deb Smith, Social/Racial Justice Coordinator, and retired Hanover Public School teacher in partnership with various teachers from local school districts.
 We have students from grades 7 and up, representing many of the local school districts.
-Participating in the program is free and with no commitment – kids participate in the events they have interest in or are available for and the program does not build upon previous workshops.
+Participating in the program is free and with no commitment – kids participate in the events they have an interest in or are available for and the program does not build upon previous workshops.

 Here are a few things the students have participated in: